 St Erth Multi Modal Hub

-The funding forms part of the Cornwall and Isles of Scilly Growth Programme, delivering economic regeneration from 2014-2020.
+The funding comes from the European Regional Development Social Fund (ERDF) and forms part of the Cornwall and Isles of Scilly (C&IoS) Growth Programme which aims to deliver economic regeneration for the region from 2014-2020.

 There are no further calls at present